requireiot/MyDashboard/README.md

-# MyDashboard for OpenHAB -- home status at a glance
+# MyDashboard for openHAB <br> home automation status at a glance

 This is part of my home automation setup.
 For details, see my [blog](https://requireiot.com/my-home-automation-story-part-1/).